 Rival(s) - Rina and Hanan

-Moving on from one wrestler who started extremely early in life to another, it's time we briefly talk about Queen's Quest's youngest member, Hina.
-For as long as she's wrested already, there's actually not a ton to say right now.
-That's not indicative of her ability in the ring as Hina has gradually improved quite a bit over time, but she's still way too young to have really made any impact just yet.
-Heck, she missed almost eight full months of action in 2021 so that she could focus on her studies and get into a good high school.
+For as long as Hina's wrested already, there's actually not a ton to say right now.
+That's not indicative of her ability in the ring as Hina has gradually improved quite a bit over time, but she's still not experienced enough to have really made any impact just yet, as she's mostly wrestled in rookie matches.

 Of course, you can't start to talk about Hina without mentioning that she is one of three sisters currently working for Stardom.
 Her twin sister is Oedo Tai's Rina, whom we'll talk in a couple weeks, and her older sister is the reigning and defending Future of Stardom Champion, Hanan.
 Over her 27 career singles matches as of writing, Hina has battled Rina 11 times, where she sports a 5-5-1 record against her, and has wrestled Hanan only once in one on one competition, which ended up as a loss for Hina.